sofirij/UNB-STORE-V2/README.md

     ## Specifications for the register page
         You provide your 'username', 'first password' and 'second password'.
-        When the 'register' button is clicked the javascript will confirm that the information is valid.
+        You are not allowed to submit the information until it has met the listed out requirements.
-        If the information provided is valid you will be taken to the index page else the page will not be reloaded but you will be shown where the problem lies.
+        When requirements are meet and the information is submitted it will be validated with the users table that the username does not already exist.
-        If the username is already in use you will be alerted and all info will be reset.
+        If the username already exists feedback will the given to the user without reloading the page otherwise they are taken to the index page.

         ### Specifications for the input parameters
             #### Specification for the username